luckydayteam/code-challenge/ops/README.md

 ## Description

 Provide a HA infrastructure for a single tier web application role that can heal from termination of an instance.
-The web app server should be able to respond with a unique identifier like its local ip address.
+The web app server should be able to respond with a unique identifier like its local public ip address.
+Page response should return 'Health Checker: OK'.

 ## Goals

 This challenge is designed to test your skills with:
 * Building into AWS: vpc, alb, ec2, asg
 * Infrastructure-as-code (Iac) using Cloudformation, Terraform, or Serverless Framework
 * Git